tristanlt/zabinventory/README.md

 ## Installation

 Zabinventory is a Python script.
-It requires some extra-module.
+It requires some extra-modules.

 ```bash
 pip install pandas